xma711/notebook/database/relational_database/README.md

 One example is here: https://en.wikipedia.org/wiki/First_normal_form
 (not easy to understand what is the boundary for second normal form and third normal form.)

-A table is 2NF if it is in 1NF and every non-primary attriabute is dependent on the whole of every candidate key. (meaning??)
+A table is 2NF if it is in 1NF and every non-primary attriabute is dependent on the whole of every candidate key.

-A table is 3NF if and only if the table is 2NF (thus 1NF too) and every non-primary attribute of table is an attribute that doesn not belong to any candidate key of R.. (???)
+A table is 3NF if and only if the table is 2NF (thus 1NF too) and every non-primary attribute of table is an attribute that doesn not belong to any candidate key of R..

 From stackoverflow: http://stackoverflow.com/questions/723998/what-are-1nf-2nf-and-3nf-in-database-design,
 1NF: each cell in a table must contain only one piece of information, and there can be no duplicate rows.
 2NF and 3NF are all about being dependent on the primary key..
-The primary key can be made up of multiple columns. (getting more confusing...)
+The primary key can be made up of multiple columns.
 The data depends on the key (1NF), the whole key (2NF) and nothing but the key (3NF)..